AcornsGrowAU/rack-request_auditing/README.md

 use Rack::RequestAuditing, logger: Logger.new(STDOUT)
 ```

-When this option is not provided, a `STDOUT` logger instance will be created.
+When this option is not provided, a `Rack::RequestAuditing::ContextLogger`

-The logger formatter will be set to an instance of
+logger will be created to `STDOUT`.
+This logger automatically includes the
-`Rack::RequestAuditing::LogFormatter`.
-This formatter will produce logs tagged
-with the correlation, request, and parent request id values.
+server context in log messages and uses `Rack::RequestAuditing::LogFormatter`.
+This formatter has the datetime format `%Y-%m-%d %H:%M:%S,%L` and the message
+format `%{time} [%{progname}] %{severity} %{msg}\n`.

 The logger will be available as the global `Rack::RequestAuditing.logger`.